-Most sellers and service providers deal with chargebacks and refunds on a regular basis, but have the cash flow to cover them accordingly.
-This becomes risky when your sellers or service providers have fewer sales and higher refund requests, which could lead to a negative balance or the inability to return money to customers.
+Most sellers and service providers deal with chargebacks and refunds on a regular basis, and have the cash flow to cover them accordingly.
+But there may be times that outside factors, such as a natural disaster or global pandemic, interrupt this natural cycle.
+Your sellers or service providers might experience a period of fewer sales and higher refund requests, which could lead to a negative balance or the inability to return money to customers.

 While there is no way to completely eliminate the credit risk of your sellers and service providers, this guide covers ways you can assess and manage your exposure.